-Camp is an exciting and fun filled place: new friends, new adventures, new skills, stories, songs, campfires and games.
-It's also a very different place: different washroom, different schedule and different people.
+Camp is an exciting and fun filled place: new friends, new adventures, new skills, stories, songs, campfires, and games.
+It's also a very different place: different washroom, different schedule, and different people.

 Along with the excitement of all these new experiences, there is bound to be some anxiety.
-Here are a few things you might do to keep the anxiety low and anticipation high.
+Here are a few things you might do to keep anxiety low and anticipation high.

-- □ Read this package, camper and parent together, and talk about preparing - □ Talk about what it's like being in a group with up to 9 other children, and the ways they can go about making new friends - □ Talk about ways to solve problems at camp-talking with a counsellor or other camp staff - □ Focus on the positives like all the new skills they will learn and build confidence in the skills they already have
+- 1.00 / o a 1.1.0.1. a c a 1.1. a Read this package, camper and parent together, and talk about preparing Talk about what it's like being in a group with up to 9 other children, and the ways they can go about making new friends Talk about ways to solve problems at camp-talking with a counsellor or other camp staff Focus on the positives like all the new skills they will learn and build confidence in the skills they already have